eddmann/eddmann.github.io/_posts/2019/2019-02-16-creating-a-time-lapse-camera-with-hypriotos-docker-using-a-raspberry-pi-3b-plus-and-raspberry-pi-zero-w.md

 ## The Setup

-I decided on using both a Raspberry Pi 3 Model B+ and Raspberry Pi Zero W so as to experiment with the two different form factors and see how well both would perform with the given workload.
+I decided on using both a Raspberry Pi 3 Model B+ and a Raspberry Pi Zero W in order to experiment with the two different form factors.
+I wanted to see how well each would perform with the given workload.
-Both Pi's allow you to connect the Raspberry Pi Camera Module v2 to them so as to control how/when a photo is taken.
+Both Pis allow you to connect the Raspberry Pi Camera Module v2 so that you can control how and when a photo is taken.

 - [Raspberry Pi 3 Model B+](https://www.amazon.co.uk/Raspberry-Pi-Model-64-Bit-Processor/dp/B07BDR5PDW)
 - [Pi-Blox Case for Raspberry Pi 3](https://www.amazon.co.uk/Pi-Blox-Raspberry-Model-Camera-Black/dp/B017Z32E8A/)